phil-opp/blog_os/blog/post/double-faults.md

 }
 {{< / highlight >}}<!--end_-->

 Our handler prints a short error message and dumps the exception stack frame.
-The error code of the double fault handler is _always zero_, so there's no reason to print it.
+The error code of the double fault handler is always zero, so there's no reason to print it.

 When we start our kernel now, we should see that the double fault handler is invoked: